How to Become an Author and Build a Successful Career

 It might be exactly as important, but I refuse to say so because to say anything matters as much as the craft is to surrender my writerly soul.
 Just know that the business nonsense is crucial, and you should approach it with an actual strategy.

-That strategy will vary depending on whether you plan to publish traditionally or self-publish.
+For now, we'll talk about how to strategize your publishing journey, depending on whether you plan to publish traditionally or self-publish.

 Traditional Publishing